sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/do_the_important_things.md

 * You always have a notebook (digital or analogue) close by.
 * You can communicate your intent to people effectively.

-### Enablers
+### Deterrents
-The following factors support effective application of the practice:
+The following factors prevent effective application of the practice:

 * You do not know what your goals and ambitions are.
 * You find it hard to rank tasks according to their importance.